Condo Board Elections in Ontario: Voting, Quorum, Training & Removal Explained

 Practical Guidance for Smarter Governance in London & Sarnia, Ontario

-The Ontario Condominium Act, 1998 sets out specific requirements for how condo board elections must be conducted, and getting them wrong can expose your corporation to owner challenges, Condominium Authority Tribunal (CAT) applications, and governance problems that are entirely preventable.
-This article breaks down what every board in Ontario needs to know.
+Ontario's Condominium Act, 1998 sets out specific requirements for how condo board elections must be conducted.
+Getting them wrong can expose your corporation to owner challenges, Condominium Authority Tribunal (CAT) applications, and governance problems that are entirely preventable.
+This guide walks through eligibility, the AGM process, quorum, voting and proxies, mandatory director training, and the higher bar for removing a director.

 Tenants — regardless of how long they have lived in the building — are not eligible to run for director.
 This is a point of frequent confusion in buildings with a high proportion of rental units.